 Choosing your coffee container

-You need to consider certain features when deciding on the appropriate container for storing your coffee beans.
+You need to consider certain features when deciding on the appropriate container for storing your beans.

 The second feature is getting an opaque container; this helps protect your coffee beans from the sunlight.
 A transparent glass of coffee beans on top of a beautiful counter or an open shelf is a lovely sight to behold but not a friendly option for your beans storage.